gaurabparajuli/gaurabparajuli/README.md

 - 👋 Hi, I’m @gaurabparajuli
 - 👀 I’m interested to become a Data Scientist.
 - 🌱 I’m currently learning Python, R Programming, SQL, Machine Learning, Deep Learning and Natural Langugae Processing.
-- 💞️ I’m looking for internship as an AI Intern at SUmeru Digital Solutions.
+- 💞️ I’m looking for internship as an AI Intern at Sumeru Digital Solutions.
 - 📫 You can reach me at gaurabparajuli5@gmail.com

 <!---